annar40/ISEProject/Sprint4.md

 - Modified user struct to include a streak characteristic.
 - Created a handler that retrieves all of the dates in which the user has a stored entry.
 This handler is used to send the frontend the user's streak.
 - Updated the journal handler to adjust the user's streak upon submitting an entry.
+- Created a handler that retrieves all of the moods from all of the user's stored entries.
+This handler is used to send the frontend data for stats pie chart.
 ### Frontend:
 - Updated calendar widget to highlight the dates of stored entries.
-- Added stats page that displays the user's streak.
+- Created stats page that displays the user's streak and pie chart of all previous moods.
+- Implemented routing for all buttons on homepage.
+- Added history tab to navigation bar.
 # Tests
 ### Backend:
 - func TestForDuplicateUsers(t * testing.T) : attempts to create a new account with a username that exists in database.
 - func TestRetrieveDatesHandler(t * testing.T) : logs into existing user, calls retrieve date handler, checks for the entry dates.
 - Modified func TestRetrieveEntryHandler(t * testing.T) : selects a date that does not contain a stored entry.
 Expects a null response.
+- func TestRetrieveMoodsHandler(t * testing.T) : logs into existing user, calls retrieve mood handler, checks for the entry moods.

 ### Frontend: